-There are many ways to organize files.
+Here are my favorite organizing tips for paperwork.
 Some of the best systems are actually a combination of a few of the systems below:

 - Alphabetical: This method is probably the most familiar because it’s very easy to understand.
-Things are filed in alphabetical order: Insurance-Health, Insurance-Home, Insurance-Life, Insurance-Umbrella Policy.
-All filed under I for Insurance and then each type of insurance is put in alpha order.
+File things in alphabetical order: Insurance-Health, Insurance-Home, Insurance-Life, Insurance-Umbrella Policy.
+File these under “I” for Insurance.
+Then put each type of insurance in alphabetical order.

 - Categorical: For a small business owner, their filing system may have five categories: Administrative, Clients/Customers/Guests, Finance, Personnel, and Marketing.

-- Geographical: Because of e-commerce, it’s not uncommon for business owners to create a geographical filing system indexing by time zone, country, continent or state.
+- Geographical: Because of e-commerce, business owners could create a geographical filing system indexing by time zone, country, continent or state.

-- Numerical: Any type of business that generates numbered documents like invoices, checks or purchase orders probably uses a numerical type of filing system.
+- Numerical: A business that generates numbered documents like invoices, checks or purchase orders could use a numerical filing system.

 - Chronological: By month and year.
-I prefer to use the “freshest up front” rule meaning that the most recent documents are dropped in the front of the folder or binder.
+I prefer to use the “freshest up front” rule.
+This means I put the most recent documents in the front of the folder or binder.